thunder-project/thunder/README.md

 Now go into the top-level Thunder directory and run an analysis on test data.

-	$SPARK_HOME/pyspark python/thunder/factorization/pca.py local data/iris.txt ~/results 4<
+	$SPARK_HOME/pyspark python/thunder/factorization/pca.py local data/iris.txt ~/results 4

 This will run principal components on the “iris” data set with 4 components, and write results to a folder in your home directory.
-The same analysis can be run interactively in a shall.
+The same analysis can be run interactively in a shell.
 Start Pyspark:

 	$SPARK_HOME/pyspark